sharonsujitha7/Human-Action-Recognition-using-Pose-Estimation/README.md

 to know the training data format and the input and output of each script.

-Then, follow the following steps to do the training:
-* Collect your own data and label them, or use my data.
-[Here](https://github.com/felixchenfy/record_images_from_usbcam) is tool to record images from web camera.
-* If you are using your data, change the values of `classes` and `images_description_txt` and `images_folder` inside [config/config.yaml](config/config.yaml).
-* Depend on your need, you may change parameters in [config/config.yaml](config/config.yaml).
-* Finally, run the following scripts one by one:
     ``` bash
     python src/s1_get_skeletons_from_training_imgs.py
     python src/s2_put_skeleton_txts_to_a_single_txt.py